Skip to content

 “have a primary focus on national sport to assist National Sport Organisations to avoid lengthy and costly legal battles; ensure quality and consistent decision making for athletes in New Zealand sport; add credibility to the operation of elite sport in New Zealand and provide for appeals to the Court of Arbitration of Sport”.

-The Tribunal has been continued under the name of the Sports Tribunal of New Zealand as a result of s 29 of the Sports Anti-Doping Act 2006 (the Act).
+The Tribunal was continued under the name of the Sports Tribunal of New Zealand as a result of s 29 of the Sports Anti-Doping Act 2006 (the Act).
 This part of the Act came into force on 1 July 2007.
+On 1 July 2024 the Act became the Sports Tribunal Act 2006 and was amended to reflect the Tribunal’s role following the introduction of the Integrity Sport and Recreation Commission.
+The Tribunal became the appeal body for decisions made by the Commission.

 The Act sets out the sorts of disputes the Tribunal can hear and allows the Tribunal to determine its own practices and procedures for performing the Tribunal’s functions under the Act.